tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Certification Authorities, which can be significant in large-scale deployments.

+Most cryptographic libraries, device provisioning interfaces, and certificate management systems are designed around a single single asymmetric key pair and a single certificate chain.
+Supporting two parallel certificate chains (traditional and PQC) therefore requires changes to provisioning and management processes.
+Endpoints need to be provisioned with two credentials, which increases deployment complexity in various ecosystems such as EAP-TLS clients or other certificate-based authentication protocols.

 Finally, while dual certificates avoid the need for a fixed algorithm pairing, they require explicit binding and coordination between the two chains.
 Each relying party must verify that the traditional and PQC